-In this paper, we focus on two of these workshops: one on Ideate and the other on Build methods.
-Workshop participants were recruited through a mailing list of over 500 professional design and user researchers in the local geographic area.
-Approximately half of this pool identified as human-centered design researchers or user experience (UX) designers.
-The rest identified as industrial designers, product designers, design strategists, or design educators.
-Those interested in the workshops then signed up to attend through eventbrite.com, and there was no formal "selection" of attendees.
+In this paper, we focus on two of these workshops: one focused on Ideate and the other on Build methods.
+Workshop participants were recruited through a mailing list of professional design and user researchers in the local geographic area.
 Workshops were hosted at a variety of design and user research firms in San Francisco, but followed a common format: (1) networking and refreshments, (2) short presentation, (3) hands-on activities, and (4) sharing and discussion.
 The hands-on portion of each workshop was chosen to engage participants in a meaningful design activity that could then be used to inform theDesignExchange.
 Though theDesignExchange team developed these activities, a member of the host company worked with the team to conduct each workshop.
-Members of theDesignExchange team took notes and photographs to document the workshop activities and outputs during both the small group discussions and the large group share-outs.
-All of the documents, drawings, and clusters created were collected for later analysis.
+Members of theDesignExchange team took notes and photographs to document the workshop activities and outputs, during both the small group discussions and the large group share-outs.
+All of the documents, drawings, and clusters created were also collected for later analysis.
 A description of the activities for the Ideate and Build workshops is given below in Sections 4 and 5, respectively.

-3.2. theDesignExchange Supplementing the Classroom
+3.2. the Design Exchange Supplementing the Classroom

-The educational benefits of the Design Exchange were further examined in an educational context with advanced product design students in an upper division, multidisciplinary course taught at UC Berkeley in Spring 2015 with 82 students (28 female, 54 male) from various fields of engineering, as well as computer science, architecture, business, humanities and social sciences.
-Many of these students had taken prior introductory design courses in their own major or through the student-led design thinking course run by students in the Berkeley Innovation club [23].
-The course studied the design process and conceptual design of products, services, experiences, software, and business models.
-In this project-based learning course, a student's design ability is developed in a design project or feasibility study chosen to emphasize innovation and ingenuity, and to provide wide coverage of engineering and business topics, with an emphasis, this semester, on entrepreneurship opportunities.
-Social, environmental, economic, and political implications are included as considerations in the design project.
-There is also an emphasis on hands-on creative components, teamwork, and effective communication.
-Near the start of the semester, students were asked to complete an online creativity test to measure their self-assessments of creative confidence and attributes [24, 25].
+The educational benefits of theDesignExchange were further examined in an educational context with advanced product design students in an upper division, multidisciplinary course taught at UC Berkeley with 82 students (28 female, 54 male) from various fields of engineering, as well as computer science, architecture, business, humanities and social sciences.
+Many of these students had taken prior introductory design courses in their own major or through the student-led {design.} course run by Berkeley Innovation [23].
+This course covers the design process and conceptual design of products, services, experiences, software, and business models.
+In this project-based learning course a student's design ability is developed in a design project or feasibility study chosen to emphasize innovation and ingenuity, and provide wide coverage of engineering and business topics, with an emphasis, this semester, on entrepreneurship opportunities.
+Social, environmental, economic, and political implications are included.
+There is also emphasis on hands-on creative components, teamwork, and effective communication.
+Near the start of the semester, students were also asked to complete an online creativity test to measure their self-assessments of creative confidence and attributes [24, 25].
 During the second half of the semester, the students were given the test again, with the order of the questions rearranged.
 The creativity assessment presented statements on problem solving and ways of working and asked students to assess themselves as "not at all", "rarely", "sometimes", "often" and "very often" for each statement.
-For each question, a student could get between 1 and 5 points based on their assessment, with a higher score indicating a higher level of creativity for that statement, giving a total possible score of 80 across 16 statements.
+For each question, a student could get between 1 and 5 points based on their assessment with a higher score indicating a higher level of creativity for that statement with a total possible score of 80 across 16 statements.

-During the Spring 2015 semester, several ideation methods (brainstorming, attribute listing [morphological matrix], metaphorical/analogical reasoning) featured on theDesignExchange were presented to students during class.
-As a part of the course, students were asked to complete a concept generation exercise, including a description of their concept, a sketch, and a list of features and attributes.
+This semester, several ideation methods (brainstorming, attribute listing [morphological matrix], metaphorical/analogical reasoning) featured on theDesignExchange were presented to students during class.
+As a part of the course, students were asked to complete a concept generation exercise, including a description of their concept, a sketch, a list of features and attributes.
 They were also asked to list specific creativity methods, if any, that they used during the exercise.
 Each student was tasked with generating 10 concepts individually before expanding them with team exercises.
 Students were encouraged to browse the "ideate" section of theDesignExchange to find ideation methods to use for this exercise.
-The students were asked to use a concept half-sheet form to capture the output of their concept generation work.
-The goal was to see which methods were most frequently chosen by students and whether there were methods used by students not in theDesignExchange.
+The students were asked to use a concept half-sheet form.
+The goal was to see which methods were most popular and whether there were methods used not in theDesignExchange.